tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/reset-documents.md

 **API Version: 2019-05-06-Preview or 2020-06-30-Preview**

-This preview allows you to selectively reprocess specific documents from datasource.
-You need to supply the document keys of the documents you wish to reset, and we would use those keys to find the documents from datasource and rerun all skills/projections in your pipeline against the fresh data.
+This preview API allows you to re-run an indexer (with or without a skillset) over a subset of documents when you provide the document keys in the request.
+Using the key as a reference, the indexer finds the equivalent source document and reruns all skills and projections in an enrichment pipeline.

-You can reset documents for an existing indexer using an HTTP POST request.
+You can reprocess documents for an existing indexer using an HTTP POST request.
 Specify the name of the indexer to update on the request URI:

 ```http
 POST https://[service name].search.windows.net/indexers/[indexer name]/resetdocs?api-version=[api-version]
     api-key: [admin key]
 ```

 Calling this API for an indexer does not automatically run it.
-Instead, at the next scheduled time, the indexer will pause its current indexing jobs and re-enumerate the datasource for just the subset of document keys you have asked to reset.
-If it finds a document in datasource with a matching document key, it will run that document through the indexer’s skillset (if any) and then update/insert the entry into the target index.
-Once the indexer has finished this secondary enumeration of the datasource it will continue with its normal indexing tasks.
-Resetting additional documents while indexer is processing previously reset documents will cause the secondary enumeration to restart with the superset of both reset operation document key sets by default.
-See URI parameter “overwrite” below for more details.
+Instead, at the next scheduled run, the indexer will modify its order of operations to handle this request first, before progressing to routine processing.
+The indexer will re-enumerate the data source, using the keys you have provided to identify the relevant documents.
+If the matching documents are found, the indexer runs them through a skillet (if any) and then updates the index or knowledge store.
+Once the indexer has finished reprocessing the documents you have specified, it will continue with its normal indexing tasks.
+Normal indexing refers to synchronizing an index or knowledge store with unspecified changes to the underlying source data, using timestamps or other highwater mark fields that indicate a change in document status.

+By default, resetting additional documents while the indexer is processing a previously specified keyset will cause the secondary enumeration to restart with a superset of both Reset Document request payloads.
+You can modify the default to specify overwrite rather than append.
+For more information, see the URI parameter section below.

 ## URI Parameters